ku-sldg/plih/_funs/3-Scoping.md

 ### Closures as Function Values

 The approach we'll use is to simply keep a copy of the environment where a function is defined.
-In effect, we'll put a copy in the lambda value itself.
+In effect, we'll put a copy of the environment in the lambda value when the lambad is defined.
 This structure is called a _closure_.
 A closure represents a function value that includes the evironment where the function is defined.

 {% highlight haskell %}
 data BAEVal